Whiteboards are out—project management software is in.

 The only problem for project managers is that it's hard to know which one is the best fit for your team with so many tools out there.
 Some may prefer a board view project management option–like a Kanban board–while others want more of a task management solution .

-Luckily for you, there are plenty of options that work as a complete project management solution.
+Luckily for you, there are plenty of options that work as a complete project management software.
 However, it's important to know that most software options have a specialty with specific types of teams, which could make the decision-making process a lot easier for you.

-We decided to create this list of the top 10 project management software options for 2021 and highlight why each stands out.
+We decided to create this list of the top 10 project management software for 2021 and highlight why each stands out.

 Let's get started.